digitalrebar/colordemo/README.md

   `drpcli contents update colordemo ./colordemo-v2.yaml`

-NOTE: The empty directories (`profiles` and `workflows`) are added to this repo as examples for those content types.
-They are intended to be empty.

 ## Feature in Videos!

 * Creating Content: https://youtu.be/79Y-3IOguZk
 * Bundling: https://youtu.be/JUyzFNkLyZU

+## NOTE

+The empty directories (`profiles` and `workflows`) are added to this repo as examples for those content types, with an empty `empty.yaml` file on purpose.
+Git does not support empty directories in repos, and DRP content can not contain spurious filetypes.